pbennettibm/datapower-local-dev-test-vm/README.md

 **Instructions**

 1. Create a folder for the project.
+2. Clone this repo into that folder.
-2. Create the following subdirectories inside this folder.
+3. Create the following subdirectories inside this folder.
   - config
   - local
   - certs
+  - ```
+    mkdir config local certs
+    ```
-3. Change the permissions on these sub directories.
+4. Change the permissions on these sub directories to allow the container to write it's volume mounted data to them.
   - Mac/Linux
     ```
     chmod -R 777 config local certs